aeroreyna/doi2bib/README.md

   - `updateFromText(text)`: Looks for DOI references and updates the .bib file.
   - `updateFromFile(file)`: Read the file and uses the function updateFromText.
   - `watchFile(file)`: Read the file and keeps and eye on it looking for new references.
-  - `getCitation(DOI)`: Checks if the specified DOI reference is the library, otherwise is added.
+  - `getCitation(DOI)`: Obtain and return the citation of the DOI document and added to the library if necessary.
   - `setLibraryFile(file)`: Change the bibliography .bib file to work on.

 An example could be: